wayneworkspace/Ecommerce_Price_Gap_Tracker/README.md

 |---|---|
 | `SHOPEE_USER_DATA_DIR` | Path to the Chrome persistent profile holding your logged-in Shopee session.
 Shopee walls off anonymous sessions — no session, no scrape.
 See `docs/decisions/0004`. |

-Log in once, by hand (persists in the profile; repeat only when the session expires):
+Log in once, by hand.
+The session persists in the profile and only needs to be repeated when the session expires:

 ```bash
 python scripts/shopee_login.py